robbytables/bug-free-invention/unit-3-oop/instructor-resources/12-sets-tuples/12-sets-tuples-slides.md

 ---

-## How Can We Make a Set?
+## Making a set via a list

-Making a set via a list - Python removes duplicates automatically.
+Python removes duplicates automatically.

 ```python
 my_set = set(a_list_to_convert)